xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 Thus final prefix will look like: 3601:d01:3344:**808:8:800::**

-I'm using the traffic generator for this scenario:
+I'm using the traffic generator for this scenario and based on translations above my packets will look like:

 -**IPv4 to IPv6:**